ivanmaeder/books/history/beethoven.md

 ### Eroica

 > In the op.
 35 Variations, Beethoven took up the bass line and *englische* melody from the end of the *Prometheus* ballet (by then also used as a theme in a set of contredanses).
 The unique idea here, as he labeled the first sections in the score, is to start the piece with only the naked bass line of the theme: *Introduzione col Basso del Tema*.
-Then follow a series of variations adding a voice at a time, labeled a due, a tre, a quattro, until we arrive in variation 4 at music under the heading *Thema (aus dem Ballet "Die Geschöpfe des Prometheus")*.
+Then follow a series of variations adding a voice at a time, labeled *a due*, *a tre*, *a quattro*, until we arrive in variation 4 at music under the heading *Thema (aus dem Ballet "Die Geschöpfe des Prometheus")*.
 >
 > Here again in pieces of summer 1802, the nature of the form poses a fundamental question: what actually *is* the theme—the bass line, or the treble *englische* melody that does not turn up until the fourth variation?
 Or to put it another way, this is a singular set of variations that amounts, in the beginning, to a bass line searching for its melody as a kind of fulfillment.
 The rest of the piece proceeds with a sense that the abiding, generating presence is the *basso* that flaunts its elemental simplicity.
 For Beethoven, that blunt and ingenuous little bass theme already seemed to possess an iconic significance, not just in its structure but in its character—not just a dance but some kind of ethos.
 >